mokagit/AzureDevOps-Zero-to-Hero/Day2/README.md

 ## Azure DevOps Demo Generator
 **Use these steps to load dummy data into your Azure DevOps project.
 We will use this data in the demo.**

+1. First, Go to Organization Settings -> Security -> Policies and turn on the Third-Party application Access via OAuth.

-1. Navigate to https://azuredevopsdemogenerator.azurewebsites.net.
+2. Navigate to https://azuredevopsdemogenerator.azurewebsites.net.
 This utility site will automate the creation of a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.

-2. Sign in using the Microsoft account associated with your Azure DevOps subscription.
+3. Sign in using the Microsoft account associated with your Azure DevOps subscription.

 ![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/33feacfa-47bb-4861-b87d-d026e1eb36ee)